9 Benefits of Birdhouses (And How They Help the Environment)

 The other way that birds can help with soil fertilization is that they will walk around in the area where the birdhouse is.

-By simple walking on the surface with their tiny claws and picking with their beaks, they help to loosen up the soil which in turn makes the soil more absorbent.
+By simply walking on the surface with their tiny claws and picking with their beaks, they help to loosen up the soil, making the soil more absorbent.

 6. Shelter

-The reality is, the ever growing human population has a huge impact on global biodiversity.
-On a smaller scale, in many suburban areas lots of animal species are simply running out of space to live and prosper.
+The ever-growing human population has a significant impact on global biodiversity.
+On a smaller scale, in many suburban areas, many animal species are simply running out of space to live and prosper.

 The same applies to birds, and by installing birdhouses, we can make the lives of birds so much easier by simply offering them shelter.